 Keep learning – lifelong learning promotes optimism, enhances self-esteem and improves overall life satisfaction.
 Learning new skills also encourages social connection and is associated with a more active life.
 Why not join a class, a book club or learn to play an instrument?

 Give – Remember the injunction to “practice random kindness”?
 It seems the Hippies were onto something!
 Evidence from a range of sources suggest that giving promotes wellbeing.
 It doesn’t need to be much: Research found that just one act of kindness a week boosts wellbeing.
 A simple smile or a kind word can count.
 Start small and maybe you’ll be encouraged to do more, like volunteering for a local community project.

-These five steps work beautifully in nature, and the NEF research notes the importance of contact with the natural world for wellbeing.
+While the NEF research notes the importance of contact with the natural world for wellbeing., they don’t highlight it.
+I think they’ve missed a crucal step there as these five steps work beautifully in nature.
 You could easily weave all five steps into a bird watching walk with friends, volunteering for a local conservation group or helping out a neighbour with their gardening!